OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 - A user-supplied password will realistically consist mostly of displayable and pronounceable characters.
 So instead of the full entropy, i.e. 2<sup>8</sup> when using ASCII, only a small subset is used (approx. 2<sup>6</sup>).
 - If two users select the same password an attacker can match the encrypted files.
 This opens up the possibility of rainbow table attacks.

 Verify that no password is directly passed into an encryption function.
 Instead, the user-supplied password should be passed into a salted hash function or KDF to create the cryptographic key.

-- Reasonable choice of iteration counts when using password derivation functions
+Choose and appropriate iteration count when using password derivation functions.
+For example, [NIST recommends and iteration count of at least 10,000 for PBKDF2](https://pages.nist.gov/800-63-3/sp800-63b.html#sec5).

 ##### Custom Implementations of Cryptography